Burn-E99/AngularJS-Pong-Addon/README.md

 - ui-Bootstrap (May not need?)

 # How to Install
-1.Add the PongAddon folder to your root folder for your website.
+1. Add the PongAddon folder to your root folder for your website.
-2.Edit the index.html of your website to include the latest versions of the requirements.
+2. Edit the index.html of your website to include the latest versions of the requirements.
-3.Edit SetupPong.js to reference your AngularJS App 4.Paste the following code into the end of your header
+3. Edit SetupPong.js to reference your AngularJS App
+4. Paste the following code into the end of your header
 ```html
   <link rel="stylesheet" type="text/css" href="PongAddon/pong.css" />
   <script type="text/javascript" src="PongAddon/SetupPong.js"></script>